Bright traveling breathers in media with long-range, nonconvex dispersion: Results

 Let us count the number of parameters characterizing the traveling breather solutions.
 In addition to the velocity $c$ and time period $T$, the existence of the periodic background introduces two additional parameters, the carrier amplitude

-and the carrier wavenumber $k$ (cf.~Eq.~\eqref{eq:9}), with the carrier frequency $\omega = \omega(k,a)$ uniquely determined by the unit mean ($\overline{u}=1$) constraint \eqref{eq:8}.
-Since the traveling breather frequency in the co-moving frame is known $\Omega = 2\pi/T$, we therefore have the additional compatibility relation
+and the carrier wavenumber $k$ [cf.~Eq.~\eqref{eq:9}], with the carrier frequency $\omega = \omega(k,a)$ uniquely determined by the unit-mean ($\overline{u}=1$) constraint \eqref{eq:8}.
+Since the traveling breather frequency in the comoving frame is known $\Omega = 2\pi/T$, we have the additional compatibility relation

 Traveling breathers impart a phase shift to the periodic background, which we normalize to $\sigma \in [-\pi,\pi]$.
-The phase shift quantifies the amount by which the periodic background has advanced/receded across the traveling breather core.
+The phase shift quantifies the amount by which the periodic background has advanced or receded across the traveling breather core.
 In our computations, the phase shift is implicitly determined by the spatial domain $[-L,L]$ and the imposition of spatially periodic boundary conditions.
-The number of carrier wavelengths that fit in the domain is $N = \lfloor Lk/\pi \rfloor$ so that the difference $\Delta \chi = 2L - 2\pi N/k \ge 0$ represents the spatial mismatch.
+The number of carrier wavelengths that fit in the domain is $N = \lfloor Lk/\pi \rfloor$ so the difference $\Delta \chi = 2L - 2\pi N/k \ge 0$ represents the spatial mismatch.
 The normalized phase shift is determined according to

-For our traveling breather computations, we input the four parameters $(c,T,L,\overline{u}=1)$.
-The two relations \eqref{eq:3} and \eqref{eq:4} can be used to determine $a = a(k)$ and $\sigma = \sigma(k)$.
-Thus, unit mean traveling breathers constitute a three-parameter family of solutions.
+For our traveling breather computations, we input the four parameters $c,T,L,\overline{u}=1$.
+The two relations \eqref{eq:3} and \eqref{eq:4} can be used to determine $a$ and $\sigma$.
+Thus, unit-mean traveling breathers constitute a three-parameter family of solutions.